Hyperradiance, photon blockade and concurrence in a pair of qubits inside a driven cavity: Results and discussions

-Now, to explore the $n$-photon blockade, we plot a phase space curve in Fig. \ref{fig:5} (b) and Fig. \ref{fig:5} (c).
-In Fig. \ref{fig:5} (b), the yellow region describes the condition when both $g^{(2)}(0)$ and $g^{(3)}(0)$ are less than unity.
+We plot a phase space curve in Fig. \ref{fig:5}(b) and Fig. \ref{fig:5}(c).
+In Fig. \ref{fig:5}(b), the yellow region describes the condition when both $g^{(2)}(0)$ and $g^{(3)}(0)$ are less than unity.
 In this region, we also observed that $g^{(3)}(0)<g^{(2)}(0)$.
-In Fig. \ref{fig:5} (c) the three yellow regions depict the possibility of two-photon blockade characterised by $g^{(3)}(0)<1,g^{(2)}(0)>1$.
+In Fig. \ref{fig:5}(c) the three yellow regions depict the possibility of two-photon blockade characterised by $g^{(3)}(0)<1,g^{(2)}(0)>1$.
 In the blue region of (b) and (c), the condition concerning the yellow region is not satisfied.
 Also, we have ensured that in the yellow region, $\bar n$ is appreciable as shown in Fig. \ref{fig:5}(a), otherwise the detection of correlation will be a difficult task.